confluentinc/sts-retail-genai-workshop/bedrock/README.md

     ML_PREDICT('RECOMMEND_BEDROCK' ,'Customer Segment:' || customer_segment ||
     ' , Trending Brands:' || trending_brands ||
     ' , Trending Products:' || trending_shoes ||
-    ' , \n Craft a concise, engaging message recommending one or two relevant products or brands.
-Tailor the tone to match the customer’s segment and include a compelling call-to-action to drive engagement.')
+    ' , \n Craft a concise, engaging message without any input and system level parameters and only give me Recommendation Message, recommending one or two relevant products or brands.
+Tailor the tone to match the customer’s segment and include a compelling call-to-action to drive engagement. remove any debrock specific headers and give final message which can be shown as a string.')
     );
 ```